soudey123/AIAgentLab/AegisRAG Intelligence Agent/README.md

 ---

-## 🛡️ Guardrails Philosophy
+## 🛡️ Opik (Comet) Evaluation

-AegisRAG enforces:

-- Context‑only answers
-- Mandatory citations
-- Explicit refusal when evidence is weak
-- Separation of retrieval vs synthesis

-This makes it suitable for:
-- Research assistants
-- Compliance‑sensitive domains
-- Enterprise knowledge systems
+When enabled, AegisRAG can score outputs for hallucination, relevance, and context quality.
+Evaluation is optional and non-blocking.

 ---

-## 🚀 Roadmap

-- Evidence strength grading (strong / medium / weak)
-- Query rewriter agent
-- Source filters
+## 📄 Output Format

+Answers are returned as Markdown with sections:
-- Evaluation harness
+- Answer
-- Scheduled ingestion
+- Evidence
+- What’s missing / Unknowns
-- PDF ingestion
+- Sources

 ---

 ## 📜 License

-MIT License
+MIT